vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 SHARED PORTS

-- Connect to another SWITCH (or SWITCHES) via a HUB
+- Connect to another Switch (or SWITCHES) via a Hub
 - They function in HALF-DUPLEX
-- You don’t need to configure the INTERFACE as SHARED (it should be detected)
+- You don’t need to configure the Giao diện as SHARED (it should be detected)

 💡 SW1(config-if)# spanning-tree link-type shared